kerdl/ktmuslave/src/README.md

 # `S`ou`rc`e code root

-- `data` - settings, zoom data dataclasses
+- `data` - dataclasses of settings, zoom, etc.
 - `parse` - parsing and conversion
 - `svc` - services, code for specific messengers with shared functionality,
     - so user's message `"HAVE SEX WITH ME 🥺"` will output the same result everywhere